ma662/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-Simple responsive portfolio webpage constructed from scratch.
+Responsive portfolio webpage constructed from scratch.
 Works on mobile and desktop using media-queries.
-I put this together only using HTML and CSS; fun project !
+I put this together using HTML and CSS; fun project !